Kim Clijsters: Coaches

 Clijsters worked with Belgian coaches throughout her career.
 Her first coach was Bart Van Kerckhoven, who she later invited to her championship match at the 2010 US Open.
 She began her professional career with Carl Maes as her coach.
 Maes was a student of Benny Vanhoudt who led the Saturday training sessions while Clijsters was also working with Vanhoudt in Diest.
 He moved to the Flemish Tennis Association Centre in Wilrijk when Clijsters was 13 years old and invited her to join him.
 In her first year in Wilrijk, she also worked with Marc De Hous.
 Maes coached Clijsters from 1996 to May 2002, during which she won the Fed Cup and finished as the runner-up at the 2001 French Open.

 Shortly before the 2002 US Open, she hired De Hous as her new coach and continued to work with him through 2005.
 Under De Hous, Clijsters won two WTA Tour Championships and two Grand Slam doubles titles.
 They split a week after she won her first Grand Slam singles title at the 2005 US Open.
 It was reported that De Hous left because he was unhappy with only receiving a $7,500 bonus from her $2.2 million in US Open prize money; however, he denied this was his only financial compensation and attributed his departure to wanting to "take on new challenges" after all of their success in 2005.
 Clijsters opted to play without a coach from then until her first retirement.

 When Clijsters began her comeback in 2009, she hired Wim Fissette to be her coach.
 Fissette, who is three years older, had trained with Clijsters under Vanhoudt when they were both juniors.
 He had also served as her hitting partner from 2005 until her first retirement.
 With Fissette as her coach, Clijsters won three more Grand Slam singles titles and regained the world No. 1 ranking.
 In June 2011, she rehired Maes as her coach, leading to Fissette's departure several months later.
 Clijsters worked with Maes until her second retirement.

-In 2020, coinciding with her second comeback, Clijsters announced her new coach as Fred Hemmes Jr.
+In 2020, coinciding with her second comeback, Clijsters announced Fred Hemmes Jr. as her new coach.